 The agency's approval is effective immediately, said Carl Daly, an EPA spokesman in Denver.

-"EPA approval of this program is an achievement that was envisioned by many past tribal leaders and is the culmination of extensive cooperation among the tribe, EPA, state of Colorado, La Plata County, and oil and gas industry operators," Southern Ute Chairman Jimmy R. Newton Jr. said in a joint release with the
+"EPA approval of this program is an achievement that was envisioned by many past tribal leaders and is the culmination of extensive cooperation among the tribe, EPA, state of Colorado, La Plata County, and oil and gas industry operators," Southern Ute Chairman Jimmy R. Newton Jr. said in a joint release with the EPA.

 A tribal spokeswoman could not be reached for further comment Monday.